 Slices of Pi (and other short stuff) focuses on shorter poems, with an emphasis on the Pi-Archimedes form, which consists of six lines with word counts based on the first six digits of Pi.
 Many of these poems have a haiku-like quality—often contemplative, occasionally whimsical.

-Throughout the book’s 120-plus poems (some of which appear here for the first time), I continue to unadorned language and honest expression, with the occasional pop-culture reference thrown in for good measure.
+Throughout the book, I continue my exploration of unadorned language and honest expression, with the occasional pop-culture reference thrown in for good measure.
 This book may not save your life, but you will most certainly relate to something within its pages.